oxidecomputer/humility/README.md

 An archive is required so that `humility` knows what functions are available and how to call them.
-The archive ID is checked against the image ID on the target; `udprcp` will refuse to execute commands when the ID does not match.
+The archive ID is checked against the image ID on the target; `udprpc` will refuse to execute commands when the ID does not match.

 Function calls are handled identically to the `humility hiffy` subcommand, except that an `--ip` address is required: